Equipping Allied Bakeries with the Right Tools to Complement Existing Best Practice Standards

 The Challenge: Incorporating a Bespoke System

-Having confirmed the strategy, it was decided that Wellingtone would upgrade and customise the system so that Allied Bakeries could implement a fresh new capacity for reporting, visibility, decision-making and stakeholder engagement.
-Taking into account the company’s strategic needs and Wellingtone’s input, the decision was made to start with a clean slate by making the move to MS Project Server 2010.
-After that, it was a case of determining exactly what Allied Bakeries wanted out of the package.
+Having confirmed the strategy, it was decided that Wellingtone would upgrade and customise the system so that Allied Bakeries could implement a fresh new capacity for reporting, visibility, decision making and stakeholder engagement.
+Taking into account the company’s strategic needs and Wellingtone’s input, the decision was made to start with a clean slate by making the move to the latest version of Microsoft Project Server.
+After that it was a case of determining exactly what Allied Bakeries wanted out of the package.

-“We had a two-day planning session with PMO members and the Wellingtone Consultant, during which we mapped out what we needed to achieve” Michelle recalls.
-“He took our current processes and capabilities which are already considerably mature, and matched them to our new EPM requirements.”
+“We had a two-day planning session with PMO members and Wellingtone, where we mapped out what we needed to achieve” Michelle recalls.
+“They took our current processes & capabilities which are already considerably mature, and matched them to our new PPM requirements.”

-The Crucial Issue: Maintaining Clear Visibility & Prioritisation
+The Crucial Issue: Maintaining Clear Visibility and Prioritisation

 The Outcome: Embracing the New Framework